mansisatkar98/cat-tinder/README.md

 ## Text:

-Meet new and interesting dogs nearby.
+Meet new and interesting cats nearby.

 Easy to use.
-So easy to use, even your dog could do it.
+So easy to use, even your cat could do it.

 Elite Clientele.
-We have all the dogs, the greatest dogs.
+We have all the cats, the greatest cats.

 Guaranteed to work.
-Find the love of your dog's life or your money back.
+Find the love of your cat's life or your money back.

-"I no longer have to sniff other dogs for love.
-I've found the hottest Corgi on TinDog.
-Woof."
+"Looking for my nect adventure.
+Preferably one that doesn't involve me getting stuck in a tree again."
-Pebbles, New York
+Pebbles, Delhi

-A Plan for Every Dog's Needs
+A Plan for Every Cats's Needs
-Simple and affordable price plans for you and your dog.
+Simple and affordable price plans for you and your cat.

-Chihuahua
+Persian
 $0/mo
 5 Matches Per Day
 10 Messages Per Day
 Unlimited App Usage

-Labrador
+Ragdoll
 $15/mo
 Unlimited Matches
 Unlimited Messages
 Unlimited App Usage

-Mastiff
+Scottish
 $29/mo
 Pirority Listing
 Unlimited Matches & Messages